yochess/drakescrowd/README.md

   - SQL_USER = your mysql account (by default the name will be 'root')
   - SQL_PW = your mysql pw (by default the password will be '')
   - SQL_DB = your mysql database (by default the name will be 'drakescrowd')
+5. create the database in mysql
-5. run $ npm start
+6. run $ npm start